Effective Date: May 6, 2020

 - To evaluate, recruit, and hire personnel.

-- To share information with third-party service providers that provide services on our behalf which help us operate and improve our business.
+- To share information with vendors that provide services on our behalf which help us operate and improve our business.

-To comply with legal requirements; to detect, investigate, and prevent activities that may violate our policies or be fraudulent or illegal; and protect the rights of DWT, you, or others.
+- To comply with legal requirements; to detect, investigate, and prevent activities that may violate our policies or be fraudulent or illegal; and to protect the rights of DWT, you, or others.

 - Service Providers.
-We engage third-party service providers to perform services on our behalf, such as website, software, or data hosting, content management, database management, technical integration, marketing automation, analytics, site optimization, and payment processing.
+We engage the following types of vendors to perform services on our behalf, such as billing and collection providers; website, software, or data hosting; content management; database management; technical integration; marketing automation; providers of analytics services; and payment processing.

 - Social Media Platforms.
-Where you choose to interact with us through social media, your interaction with these programs typically allows the third-party to collect some information about you through cookies they place on your device and other tracking mechanisms.
-In some cases, the third-party may recognize you through its cookies even when you do not interact with their application.
-Please visit the third-parties’ respective privacy policies to better understand their data collection practices and controls they make available to you.
+Where you choose to interact with us through social media, your interaction with these programs typically allows the social media companies to collect information about you through cookies they place on your device and other tracking mechanisms.
+In some cases, the social media company may recognize you through its cookies even when you do not interact with their application.
+Please visit the social media companies’ respective privacy policies to better understand their data collection practices and controls they make available to you.

 - Change of Ownership or Corporate Organization.
 We may transfer to another entity or its affiliates or service providers some or all information about you in connection with, or during negotiations of, any merger, acquisition, sale of assets or any line of business, change in ownership control, or financing transaction.
 We cannot promise that an acquiring party or the merged entity will have the same privacy practices or treat your information the same as described in this Policy.